harrypars0ns/milestone-project/README.md

 - The Carousel is a bootstrap component.
 I added more spots for images in the carousel so that I could have more examples of our work. (https://getbootstrap.com/docs/4.4/components/carousel/)

 - I used the Bootstrap grid for responsive placement. (https://getbootstrap.com/docs/4.4/layout/grid/)

+- The social media icons were made by font awesome. (https://fontawesome.com/)